 - the Rhine (in Alsace and Germany)

-France is home to the 2nd highest mountain in Europe, after Mount Elbrus in Russia.
+France is home to Mont Blanc, the 2nd highest mountain in Europe, after Mount Elbrus in Russia.
 It rises to over 4808m above sea level.

-☞ READ MORE: Quiz: Do you know your French Geography?
+☞ READ MORE: Do you know your French Geography?
+(With Quiz)

 There are over 1600 types of cheese in France.
 As General Charles de Gaulle once said, “How can you govern a country that has so many varieties of cheese?”
 (In case you are wondering, these are our top favorite classic French cheeses.)

 Yes, snails are a delicacy in France, and yes they are delicious.
 It is estimated that French people eat 16000 tons of escargot every year, even if they all grew up singing the famous French nursery rhyme.
-(Cuisse de grenouille (frog legs), on the other hand, are much less common, with only making rare appearances on restaurant menus.)
+(Cuisse de grenouille (frog legs), on the other hand, are much less common, although they too are extremely popular.)

 You can read more about eating escargot here.